-The poster sessions are a showcase of research about massage, education, and community service projects.
+The poster sessions are a showcase of research on the science of massage.
 This event creates a forum for informal discussion of research, and provides attendees with the opportunity to learn how individual therapists have impacted their communities and advanced the profession.

 Research Panel: New Massage Therapy Research - Building Toward Innovation In Care For Your Clients

 Interested in learning how to conduct a research project or hearing about new studies?
 Join our panel of thought leaders: Drs.
 Cambron, Kennedy, Munk, and Sefton as they discuss incorporating massage therapists into medical education research, emerging research programs on high-profile topics, and how to begin a project including study design and the IRB process.
 The speakers will also discuss current research collaborations, their outcomes, and the International Massage Therapy Research Conference.

 Jerrilyn Cambron, LMT, DC, MPH, Ph.D., is a research professor at the National University of Health Sciences and adjunct faculty at the University of Illinois at Chicago.
 She has served as a principal investigator on massage therapy and chiropractic care research studies for more than 20 years.